 Understanding the advantages of filing for a PPA is an excellent place to start.

-It allows you to decide whether a patent is proper for you.
-After filing the provisional application, you will have one year to file a regular patent application.
+It allows you one year to decide whether a patent is proper for you.
+After filing the provisional application, you will have one year to decide if you want to file a regular patent application.

 This allows you to assess the potential commercial value of your invention.
 If you get “No thanks” from everyone who sees it, it could be that you decide it is not worth spending the thousands or tens of thousands of dollars to prepare a patent application.

 #2.
 No Claim drafting is required